sveltejs/vite-plugin-svelte/docs/config.md

     normalizedFilename: string;
     timestamp: number;
     warnings: Warning[]; // allWarnings filtered by warnings where onwarn did not call the default handler
-    allWarnings: Warning[]; // includes warnings filtered by onwarn and our extra vite plugin svelte warnings
+    allWarnings: Warning[]; // includes warnings filtered by onwarn and our extra vite-plugin-svelte warnings
     rawWarnings: Warning[]; // raw compiler output
   };
   ```